khyerdev/tcobalt/README.md

 tcobalt also supports `tcb --help`, `tcb -h`, `tcb --version`, and `tcb -v` for people who have not read the help or this page

 ## Support
 x86_64 is the only architecture officially supported.
-It is hard for me to cross-compilr to other architectures or run other architectures.
+It is hard for me to cross-compile to other architectures or run other architectures.
 If you are on a different arch, you can compile tcobalt yourself.
 You can contribute prebuilt binaries too if you feel like it.

 ### OS/Packager Support Progress <a href="https://repology.org/project/tcobalt/versions"><img src="https://repology.org/badge/vertical-allrepos/tcobalt.svg" alt="Packaging status" align="right"></a>
 1. Arch Linux (AUR) (COMPLETE)